Southern Illinois University

 * * * * * * *

 Nature appreciation remains my abiding interest, with nature photography as a closely-related hobby.
 I still occasionally discover a phenomenon which I had somehow previously overlooked, such as "frost flowers" (at left) extruded on a frigid morning from the desiccated stem of a previous summer's dittany.
-Or a pastel pink band (the "belt of Venus") bordered by deep blue in the western sky at sunrise (at right), which I only recently understood to be the edge of Earth's shadow.
+Or the "belt of Venus" (the pastel pink band bordered by deep blue, at right, appearing in the western sky at sunrise), which I only recently understood to be the edge of Earth's shadow.

 Once upon a time, a 1963 article in Scientific American had helped spark my interest in neuroscience.
 In 1978, my own neuroscience work would be mentioned in an article in that same magazine ("Microcircuits in the Brain," by Gordon Shepherd).
 In 1999 my initial work in evolutionary genetics was also acknowledged in yet another Scientific American article ("DNA Microsatellites: Agents of Evolution?" by E.R.
 Moxon & C. Wills).
-The high school student reading that first article would surely have been pleased.
+These mentions are not academically prestigious, but the high school student reading Scientific American in 1963 would surely have been pleased.

 And of course I remain fascinated by insects.